EDUCATION

 Wrapping up

 Enrolling students has never been an easy task.
 And it is only going to get tougher.
-If you want to stop losing sleep over your enrollment targets or your counselors are looking to improve their admissions game, I’d highly recommend you start applying these tips from today.
+Whether you’re working to fill seats in private schools, boost graduate program enrollment, or simply meet your institution’s yearly targets—the key is taking action now.
+If you want to stop losing sleep over your enrollment numbers, or if your counselors are looking to improve their admissions performance, start applying these strategies today.

 FAQs

 It is tough to respond to student inquiries manually and it may lead to many missed opportunities.
-Instead, you can set up automations to respond to student inquiries quickly.
-These automations could be an email response, assigning the right counselor, or setting up alerts for the team to take prompt action.
+Instead, you can set up automation to respond to student inquiries quickly.
+This automation could be an email response, assigning the right counselor, or setting up alerts for the team to take prompt action.
 Addressing student inquiries in under 1 hour will result in lesser student drop-offs, build funnel visibility, and help your team meet their enrollment targets.